-We took the opportunity to dress in traditional outfits, which you can read about here!
-Personally, I think dressing festively is half the fun of events such as this one!
-Aside from getting dressed up, there is SO much to do in Frankenmuth during the Bavarian Festival for guests of all ages, and any time of the year.
+We took the opportunity to dress in traditional outfits, which you can read about here.
+Personally, I think dressing festively is half the fun of events such as this one.
+Aside from getting dressed up, there is lots to do in Frankenmuth during the Bavarian Festival for guests of all ages, and any time of the year.

-There was never a shortage of singing & dancing at the Bavarian Festival.
+There was never a shortage of singing & dancing at the Frankenmuth Bavarian Festival.
 There were several designated dancing & drinking tents and areas around town for festival goers to celebrate in, and all of them were packed to the brim with people singing along, clapping & dancing.
 Street musicians lined the sidewalks, and inside several restaurants there live bands as well performing anything from traditional German songs to their own renditions of modern music.
-Inside the Bavarian Inn restaurant, they even have accordion players who will come to your table and sing to you while you eat!
-The Bavarian Princess court, pictured above, joined in a few songs and dances as well!
+The Bavarian Princess court, pictured above, joined in a few songs and dances as well.

 As vegetarians, we sometimes worry that we won’t be able to find somewhere to eat, but Frankenmuth has so many options that it’s never an issue!
-Whenever we visit, we make sure to stop at Prost (read my review of them here!) because their wine & charcuteries boards are not only unique, they’re out of this world delicious!
-Like I said above, Frankenmuth is famous for its chicken dinners, so if you’re a meat eater, definitely give those a try while you’re in town at either Zehnder’s or the Bavarian Inn!
-That glorious, gigantic pretzel you see above with the two dips inside it, was one of the greatest things I’ve ever eaten in my life.
-We had dinner at the Frankenmuth Brewery and I was blown away by this, and the salad I had.
-My husband enjoyed a black bean burger and a jalapeno beer, both of which he found exquisite as well.
+Whenever we visit, we make sure to stop at Prost (read my review of Prost here) because their wine & charcuteries boards are not only unique, they’re out of this world delicious.
+Like I said above, Frankenmuth is famous for its chicken dinners, so if you’re a meat eater, definitely give those a try while you’re in town at either Zehnder’s or the Bavarian Inn.

 In addition to the food, drinking, dancing, and live bands all around town, there’s no shortage of things to do while in town for the festival.
 For children, there was face painting, free movies, and bouncy castles.
 We were enchanted by the sand sculpting competition that took place across the street from the main festival tent – they were incredible!
 The river boat takes passengers up and down the Cass River on a tour of the wildlife & sites up the stream, and there are several museums in town to explore, in addition to lots and lots of shopping!